 - What changes: links performance, risk, costs, and sustainability.

-- Quick check: verify objectives and limits are numeric and auditable.
+- Quick check: numeric, auditable objectives and limits.